gwjm/CS35L/README.md

 2. Run `npm install`

 3. Do `cd backend` to enter backend folder.
-Then, run `npm install express cors mongoose dotenv`
+Then, run `npm install`

-4. Run `npm install nodemon -g`

-5. To start the app, run `nodemon start` while in the backend folder, and `npm start` while in the top level of the repo (parent directory of the backend folder)
+4. To start the app, run `nodemon start` while in the backend folder, and `npm start` in root directory

 **Start Shortcut**

 run the shell script `sh startWeb.sh` in the root directory to start both front and backend

 **Start frontend**